alanmaciel/punchout/README.md

 - Assuming that the entries table is already loaded with data from the punchcard.
 - The current period is calculated automatically using today date.
+- There are not Holidays
+- The workweek is from Monday to Friday

+### 2. Employees absences
-2. Know which employees are not coming to work at all.
+Know which employees are not coming to work at all.
 Effort points: 2

 #### Assumptions:
+- This part (Employees Absences) is only accessible to an registered user (admin).
+- Assuming that the entries table is already loaded with data from the punchcard.
+- The current period is calculated automatically using today date.

+### 3. Working hours report
-3. Give each of his employees the opportunity to review their current period working hours report 3 days before the paycheck day.
+Give each of his employees the opportunity to review their current period working hours report 3 days before the paycheck day.
 Effort points: 2

 #### Assumptions:
+- The 'entries' table has the arrivals and departures in the same row.
+- This report is only available the third day before the payday.

 ### Schedules